 There has been a gun-control debate for the last decades.
 Of course, some support gun ownership while others do not.
 Most people apply for gun ownership for self-defense purposes.
 They claim that there are times they may be in danger, and guns may be important in protecting them.
 For example, a person could be walking down a dark alley at night only to come across criminals.
 If they are defenseless, they are likely to be robbed and hurt.
 On the other hand, if they own a gun, they can draw it and shoot in the air to disperse the criminals.
 They do not have to shoot them.
 Most criminals would run away on realizing that a person has a gun without a second thought.
 However, most gun owners are more than willing to shoot their attackers and offenders (Cao 1).

-The importance of gun in self-defense is appreciated by people across the world.
+The importance of guns in self-defense is appreciated by people across the world.
 Women, who are the most targets of criminal activities and defilement, have been fighting to be allowed to own guns.
-Guns have been known to be owned by men and women feel they need to protect themselves.
-The calls have even been more intense in countries where there is high rapes cases and aggression towards women.
-Guns could be important in safety of women in such places.
-Women in even countries where crime rates are relatively low also claim that owning guns would be important for their safety (Manware and Price 1).
+Guns have been known to be owned by men and women who feel they need to protect themselves.
+The calls have even been more intense in countries where there are high rape cases and aggression towards women.
+Guns could be important in the safety of women in such places.
+Women in even countries where crime rates are relatively low also claim that owning guns would be important for their safety (Malware and Price 1).

 Another issue of concern with gun ownership is access by other family members, especially the children and the youth.
 There are children and young people who are ever curious about what their parents have and what they do not have.
 Such children may look throughout the house, especially when their parents are not around.
 They may find guns and may try using them.
 Some children have been reported killing fellow children with guns.
 They may think that they are not harmful and play with them and end up killing another child (Barrett 1).